stellargraph/stellargraph/demos/README.md

 * [`/node-classification-hinsage`](https://github.com/stellargraph/stellargraph/tree/master/demos/node-classification-hinsage)

-    Example of semi-supervised node classification for a heterogeneous graph with multiple node and edge types, using the HinSAGE algorithm.
+    Example of semi-supervised node classification for a heterogeneous network with multiple node and link types, using the HinSAGE algorithm.